SummerSlam (2020): Storylines

 At the onset of 2020, a romance began between Mandy Rose and Heavy Machinery's Otis.
 They were set to have a Valentine's Day date, however, Dolph Ziggler arrived first, stealing the date with Rose.
 Prior to WrestleMania 36, it was revealed that Rose's Fire and Desire tag team partner Sonya Deville had conspired with Ziggler to sabotage the date by sending a fake text to Otis that Rose was running late.
 Otis then defeated Ziggler at the event with the help of Rose, who also attacked Deville.
 Rose then entered into a months long feud with Deville, who claimed that Rose was all looks and no talent.
 This culminated on the July 31 episode of SmackDown where Deville attacked Rose backstage and cut some of her hair off.
 Rose, now sporting shorter hair, then challenged Deville to a Hair vs. Hair match at SummerSlam, which Deville accepted.
 The following week, Rose had a change of heart, thinking there was still some good in Deville, and asked to put their rivalry behind them.
 Deville instead raised the stakes and changed the stipulation of their match to a no disqualification match where the loser leaves WWE.
 This stipulation change was brought about due to a real life incident involving Deville; her home had been broken into by a stalker in Florida.
 Her lawyers cited it was not a good idea to have a shaved head while in court.

-On the July 27 episode of Raw, Angel Garza and Andrade defeated The Viking Raiders (Erik and Ivar) and Ricochet and Cedric Alexander in a triple threat tag team match to become the number one contenders for The Street Profits' (Angelo Dawkins and Montez Ford) Raw Tag Team Championship at SummerSlam.